guusj/books/Warbreaker_BrandonSanderson.md

 “Then I shouldn’t send her,” Dedelin said, looking back out his window.
 The courtyard bustled with people in furs and cloaks coming to market.
 “We can’t stop the war, Your Majesty,” Yarda said.
 “But . . . we can slow it.”
 Dedelin turned back.
 Yarda stepped forward, speaking softly.
 “This is not a good time.
 Our troops still haven’t recovered from those Vendis raids last fall, and with the fires in the granary this winter . . .”
 Yarda shook his head.
 “We _cannot_ afford to get into a defensive war in the summer.
-Our best ally against the Hallandren are the snows.
+Our best ally against the Hallandren is the snow.
 We can’t let this conflict occur on their terms.
 If we do, we are dead.”
 The words all made sense.
 “Your Majesty,” Yarda said, “they are _waiting_ for us to break the treaty as an excuse to attack.
 If we move first, they will strike.”
 “If we keep the treaty, they will _still_ strike,” Dedelin said.